ibm-bluemix-mobile-services/bluemix-simple-http-client-swift/README.md

 let package = Package(
     dependencies: [
-        .Package(url: "https://github.com/ibm-bluemix-mobile-services/bluemix-simple-http-client-swift.git", majorVersion: 0, minor: 1)
+        .Package(url: "https://github.com/ibm-bluemix-mobile-services/bluemix-simple-http-client-swift.git", majorVersion: 0, minor: 2)
     ]
 )
 ```

+* 0.2.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-05-03-a
-0.1.x releases of SimpleHttpClient are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a
+* 0.1.x releases were tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a

 ## Setup